QubesOS/qubes-doc/user/reference/glossary.rst

          :width: 24px
          :align: left

       Any :term:`app qube` on which :term:`disposables <disposable>` are based.
-A disposable template shares its user directories (and, indirectly, the root filesystem of the regular :term:`template` on which it is based) with all :term:`disposable` qubes based on it.
+A disposable template shares its user directories (and, indirectly, the root file system of the regular :term:`template` on which it is based) with all :term:`disposable` qubes based on it.

       - Not to be confused with the concept of a regular :term:`template` that is itself disposable - this is not a possible configuration in Qubes OS.